 GM: The man garbles and twitches.
 “Ten… mouths… twelve… heads… mother… spare your faithful… mother… take us into… take us into… that… which is flesh… shall not die… that… which was n-not sh-k-l… n-gh-ev…”

 Tears begin to stream down the cripple’s eyes.

 GM: “When you make the two into one, and when you make the inner like the outer and the outer like the inner, and the upper like the lower, and when you make male and female into a single one, so that the male will not be male nor the female be female, when you make eyes in place of an eye, a hand in place of a hand, a foot in place of a foot, an image in place of an image, THEN YOU WILL ENTER THEKINGDOMOFHEAVEN!”
 Em screams in one great big lurching rush.

 “G-g… god… whe… r… you… n… o… jus… can’t be.. jus… m… ee… the jungle… all they do… is watch… watch you… me… all do is blee… blee… BLEEHEEHEEHEEEEE!”

 Em shrieks and howls with laughter, his cuffs dully clunking as his arms thrash.
 “G… g… et it… GET It AWAY!
 GET IT AWA-Y!”

 Caroline: Caroline moves to stifle his screaming.

 GM: Her hand clamps over his mouth.
 She feels the moisture of his tears and the wetness of his madly thrashing tongue.
-“G… i… i… y…” Em’s face crumples like a bakery’s fat crumbly muffin as Caroline shifts her hand.
+“G… i… i… y…” Em’s face crumbles like muffin topping as Caroline shifts her hand.
 “Yyy… y… mother…”